kontainapp/km/payloads/python/extensions/README.md

 `dlopen` code will (**python specific !**) check the location of the file and construct unique name ("package_module").
 Use this internally as a handle key to resolve symbols

 the plan is to have all dlopen/dlsym related code is in payload only.
 Nothing in KM nor gcc-kontain / spec scripts

+Open issues:

+* .so referring to another .so .. how to mangle refs ?!! (no examples. can ignore for now). as long as the undefined are in the same .so. all works as intended